-It shares its equal-parts formula with both drinks, and an ingredient—lime juice and Aperol, respectively—with each, but swaps the Last Word’s green Chartreuse for the gentler, sweeter yellow version and reaches for an unexpected base spirit: mezcal.
-And not just any bottle, either.
+It shares its equal-parts formula with both drinks, and an ingredient—lime juice and Aperol, respectively—with each.
+However, the Naked & Famous swaps the Last Word’s Green Chartreuse for the gentler, sweeter Yellow Chartreuse, and opts for an unexpected base spirit: mezcal.

 “Choosing a big, aggressively smoky and funky mezcal was key here, as there is relatively little of it in the drink and it needs to stand up against two liqueurs, neither of which lacks complexity,” says Simó.
 “If you want to say ‘Pour cost be damned!’ and make it according to the original recipe (which is what we do at Pouring Ribbons), the mezcal to reach for is Del Maguey's Chichicapa bottling.”

 The drink’s other components were chosen to complement that particular mezcal.
 “Rather than go huge with Campari and green Chartreuse, I chose their younger, lower-proof and -intensity siblings as modifiers to ensure that the complex notes of Chichicapa would not be drowned out while retaining the equal proportions of the original recipe,” says Simó.